Strong 1-boundedness, $L^2$-Betti numbers, algebraic soficity, and graph products: Abstract

 \section{Abstract}

 We show that graph products of non trivial finite dimensional von Neumann algebras are strongly 1-bounded when the underlying $*$-algebra has vanishing first $L^2$-Betti number.
-The proof uses a combination of the following two new ideas to obtain lower bounds on the Fuglede Kadison determinant of matrix polynomials in a generating set: a notion called `algebraic soficity' for *-algebras allowing for the existence of Galois bounded microstates with asymptotically constant diagonals; a new probabilistic construction of permutation models for graph independence over the diagonal.
-Our arguments also reveal a probabilistic proof of soficity for graph products of sofic groups.
+The proof uses a combination of the following two key ideas to obtain lower bounds on the Fuglede--Kadison determinant of matrix polynomials in a generating set: a notion called ``algebraic soficity" for $*$-algebras allowing for the existence of Galois bounded microstates with asymptotically constant diagonals; a probabilistic construction of the authors of permutation models for graph independence over the diagonal.